xlink-network/xlink-sdk/docs/add-evm-token-support.md

 # How to Add Support for a new EVM Token

-This document explains the process for adding support for a new EVM token in the XLink SDK.
+This document explains the process for adding support for a new EVM token in the SDK.

 ## Overview